"I really f*ck with what you guys are doing at B/R Kicks." - Kyrie Irving

 Another video series that I helped creative direct, produce, shoot, edit and develop was our 72 Hours concept that was kicked off with our initial experiment on ground at All Star Los Angeles in 2018.
 I came up with this concept as a way to tie together disparate content experiences on the ground at events like All Star.
 This way, we would be able to cover a full weekend of events and turn it into a series that could be repeated at future experiential executions.
 The evolution of this concept led to my putting together a video with Jaylen Brown with the Boston Celtics attending Paris Fashion week while attending some of the biggest shows from Rick Owens to Valentino.

 At its core these type of videos were an effort to humanize the "sneaker world" that many insiders get to experience during these exclusive launches.
 These types of videos were a sneak peek behind the curtain for our core audience and provided a perfect middle ground between talent access and our core demographic voice.
 It allowed BR Kicks to create content that was specifically built for its target demographic by leveraging unique talent access.
+When we got access with a guy like Dame we would make sure they felt comfortable and just let the content flow from there and I think you can see that in the final result.

 As we carved out more of a lane for fashion coverage and BR Kicks became known in the space for having a distinct voice outside of just athletes and had a foot firmly planted in the style media industry outside of it's influence in the sports space, we were able to expand to do series such as the simple yet compelling "What are you Wearing" featuring appearances from rappers like DaBaby, Smokepurpp, Serge Ibaka and Roddy Ricch.
 The show breaks down the style and fashion choices of the talent featured on screen from head to toe starting with things like hats, glasses, jewelry and accessories all the way down to the sneakers on their feet.
 The fact that we were able to produce a series like this while expanding our purview as a brand in terms of what we cover in a way that felt natural to our audience was a big achievement.
 It lead to a partnership with brands such as GAP to produce a "Drip Director"series featuring Iman Shumpert